PanickingLynx/LookupPy/README.md

 - ~~Integrating database insertion into GUI~~ [Finished]
 - ~~Adding credits to hotbar on the top of the GUI~~ [Finished]
 - ~~Adding Tor routing and privacy options~~ [Finished]
+- Colored terminal output by type
+- OS detection so the tool only runs on Linux and as root

 ### Additional Credits